 Fibrous cortical defect

-Fibrous cortical defects typically occur in children (usually 2-15 years), and indeed are one of the most common benign bony lesions, which combined with non-ossifying fibromas are seen in up to 40% of skeletally immature children/adolescents 3.
+Fibrous cortical defects typically occur in children (usually 2-15 years), and are one of the most common benign bone lesions, which combined with non-ossifying fibromas are seen in up to 40% of skeletally immature children/adolescents 3.
 There is a male predilection by a ratio of 2:1 3.

 They are asymptomatic and self-limiting, completely healing by adulthood.

 Fibrous cortical defects macroscopically appear as fleshy, fibrous, yellow or tan-brown lesions with variable areas of hemorrhage 3.